eckardm/work-stuff/digital-processing/appraisal.md

 Alternatively, search the backlog using the **Path** option to search by transfer title (part of the path). *Note that Archivematica sanitizes file and folder names as part of its initial Transfer microservices--any spaces will have been replaced with underscores and this is the way they'll need to be searched.*

-*Note that in the image above, Events_2006 is crossed out because all the files in that transfer have already been ingested.*
+*Note also that in the image above, Events_2006 is crossed out because all the files in that transfer have already been ingested.*

+### Initial survey

 To begin an inital survey of a transfer, click on folder icons to expand the contents of that folder.
 To collapse the contents of a particular folder, click again on the icon. *Note that files in the transfer are located in the "objects" folder.*

-Tags may be applied in the **Backlog** pane---see [**Tagging**](appraisal.md#tagging) below.
+Tags may be applied in the **Backlog** pane---see [Tagging](appraisal.md#tagging) below.

 ![Exploring a Transfer](images/explore-transfer.png)

 ### Appraisal

-Select one or more folders from the **Backlog** pane search results by clicking on the folder name to being the appraisal process.
-You can choose an entire transfer, a folder within a transfer or individual files.
+Select one or more folders from the **Backlog** pane search results by clicking on the folder name to begin the appraisal process.
+You can choose an entire transfer (or transfers), a folder (or folders) within a transfer or individual files.
 Click on the folder name again to deselect that folder, or click **Deselect all** to deselect all folders.

 #### Objects

-Click on **Objects** in the **Analysis** pane to see a report of file types and sizes extracted during the initial **Transfer** of material.
+Click on **Objects** (located in the **Analysis** pane) to see a report of file types and sizes extracted during the initial Transfer of material.
 Click **Report** to see information on file format, PRONOM PUID (clicking on this field will take you to a summary from PRONOM's technical registry), Archivematica FPR Group, number of files and size in tabular form.
 Columns can be sorted alphanumerically by clicking on column headers.

 ![Report](images/report.png)